seanliu2012/fullstackreact/README.md

 ## How to run
-In first termial, bundle all files by using webpack.
+In first termial, bundle all files by using `webpack`.
 ```shell
 yarn webpack
 ```

-In second termial, launch nodemon and start development.
+In second termial, launch `nodemon` and start development.
 ```shell
 yarn dev
 ```